TykTechnologies/tyk/README.md

 ### Documentation

-All the documentation can be found on our main site at http://tyk.io/
+All the documentation can be found on our main site at http://tyk.io/.

 ### License

-Tyk is released under the MPL v2.0 please see the LICENSE.md file for a full version of the license.
+Tyk is released under the MPL v2.0 please see the [license file](LICENSE.md) for a full version of the license.

 ### Contributing